bcinense/Custom-Cloud-VPN-Project/README.md

 `sudo chown username_here.username_here ~/client-configs/keys/*`<br>

 ## IMPORTANT NOTE
-Before Step 7, you can now power off the CAserver droplet and use the OPENVPNserver droplet for the rest of the steps `shutdown`
+Before Step 7, you can now power off the CAserver droplet and use the OPENVPNserver droplet for the rest of the steps<br>
+- In CAserver droplet enter;<br>
+`shutdown`

 ### Step 7.
 Configuring OPENVPN